gianlucarusso/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Postdoc at the Barcelona School of Economics.
-I work on Political Economy, Development Economics and Economic History
+I work on Political Economy, Development Economics and Economic History.

 interests:
 - Political Economy